LucasDesport/tiam-fr/docs/resources/renewables.md

 # Renewables

-Renewable commodities other than biomass can only be used in the power sector.
+Renewable commodities other than biomass can only be used in the [power sector](../energy-sectors/supply/power-sector.md), [commercial sector](./energy-sectors/commercial.md), and [commercial sector](./energy-sectors/residential.md).
 For each one them, the installed capacities in the base year (2018) are estimated according to the IEA Energy Balance (2020).
-Future potentials for wind, solar, and hydro were estimated based on (NEA, 2015).
-For geothermal energy and tide energy
+Future potentials for wind, solar, and hydro are estimated based on (NEA, 2015).
+For geothermal energy and tide & wave energies, there are no potentials specified but the deployment of technologies employing these energies is limited in the [power sector](../energy-sectors/supply/power-sector.md).

 ## Wind, solar & hydro